ben-razor/vega-guide/README.md

 Vega runs on it's own blockchain.
 Assets will be bridged from other networks for trading.

+## Vega Documentation

+These guides extend the official [Vega Documentation](https://docs.fairground.vega.xyz/docs).
+Key to this is the [API Documentation](https://docs.fairground.vega.xyz/docs/apis/) which provides how to guides focussing on gRPC and Rest APIs.

 ## Vega Fairground

 At the time of the hackathon, the network is running on testnet and there is a [web based playground app](https://fairground.wtf/).